JoshuaKGoldberg/Goldblog/content/blog/tslint-maintenance/index.md

 Maintainers need to understand how users use the project, so they can set up new users for success and empathetically respond to issues and pull requests.
 Users need to understand the reasons behind maintainer decisions so they can work with the system as they're improving it.

-Ideally, maintainers have a responsibility to set up processes to allow these streams of information to flow freely and share information as necessary.
+Maintainers ideally set up processes to allow these streams of information to flow freely and share information as necessary.
-Ideally, users should work within those streams to contribute meaningfully.
+Users ideally work within those streams to contribute meaningfully.
-Ideally, everybody plays nice and understands both sides want what's best for the project and its users.
+Ideally, everybody plays nice and understands that both sides want what's best for everyone.

 ### Being a Maintainer Sucks